mvann/langtons-ant/README.md

 # langtons-ant
 An implementation of Langton's ant in Javascript and HTML5.
+Completed September, 2015